-TC Email: Students should check their TC Email account on a regular basis (at least twice weekly) to check for general information sent from campus or instructors.
-Through your TC email, you have access to Microsoft One Drive (including the web-based versions of Word, Powerpoint, and Excel).
+TC email: Students should check their TC Email account on a regular basis (at least three times weekly) to check for general information sent from campus or instructors.

-Mrs. Maggio's Communication Policy: If you have questions or concerns, please don't hesitate to contact me with an email, call, or visit my office.
+Mrs. Maggio's communication policy: If you have concerns, please don't hesitate to contact me with an email, call, or visit my office.
 I try to reply to all emails and phone calls within 12 hours.
 If it has been more than 24 hours since you sent your message and I have not responded to you, chances are I haven't received the message, so you may want to try again (it also does not hurt to double-check the email address for misspellings or typos).
 I usually check email and log on to Moodle once or twice a day on weekdays and weekends but usually do not check or log in on holidays.
 I also do not check email between the hours of 7:30 pm and 7:30 am, while I am in class, or the 15 minutes prior to class time.